-Many drives come with a single partition already set up, but all storage devices are just treated as a mass of unallocated, free space when they contain no partitions.
+Many drives come with a single partition set up, but all storage devices are treated as a mass of unallocated, free space when they contain no partitions.

 Want to make one hard drive act like two and more?

-Well, to actually set up a file system and save any files to the drive, the drive needs a partition.
+The drive needs a partition to set up a file system and save any files to the drive.

-Having partitions on a hard disk works like, although not exactly the same as, having different hard disks.
-It’s a great way to organize your files, folders, and applications into their own virtual drives.
+Having partitions on a hard disk works like having different hard disks, although not precisely the same.
+It’s a great way to organize your files, folders, and applications into their virtual drives.

-Whether you’re working with a new drive, or just looking to partition an existing one though, these best partition manager tools will sure come in handy.
+Whether you’re working with a new drive or just looking to partition an existing one, though, these best partition manager tools will surely come in handy.

 What is a partition manager?

-Partitioning is a computer term that refers to the creation of multiple regions on the hard disk to allow the operating system as well as partition manager software to efficiently and separately manage information in each region.
+Partitioning creates multiple regions on the hard disk to allow the operating system and partition manager software to efficiently and separately manage information in each region.

 Partition management programs let you create, delete, shrink, expand, split, or merge partitions on your hard drives or other storage devices.

-The partition managers are also useful in creating more space for a new operating system, copying the data stored in the hard disk, reorganizing the disk usage, as well as disk imaging.
+The partition managers are also useful in creating more space for a new operating system, copying the data stored in the hard disk, reorganizing the disk usage, and disk imaging.
 Backing up files and restoring the backups are possible with partition manager software too.

-The Disk Management tool is built into Windows 10 can be used to create, delete, format, extend and contract partitions.
-It can also be used to initialise a new hard drive with a Master Boot Record (MBR) and GUID Partition Table (GPT) partitioning structure.
+The Disk Management tool is built into Windows 10 to create, delete, format, extend and contract partitions.
+It can also initialize a new hard drive with a Master Boot Record (MBR) and GUID Partition Table (GPT) partitioning structure.

-The tool lacks some the features of some of the best third-party partition manager tools—in fact, it still looks like something from Windows 2000—but it gets the job done.
-Third-party partition managers do sometimes include more advanced features—like creating bootable disks, recovering information from damaged volumes, and the ability to extend volumes into unallocated space to the left of the volume.
-So, if you need any of those features, it might be worth taking a look around the following standalone disk management utility instead.
+The tool lacks some of the features of some of the best third-party partition manager tools—in fact, it still looks like something from Windows 2000—but it gets the job done.
+Third-party partition managers also include advanced features such as creating bootable disks, creating a FAT32 partition larger than 32GB, recovering information from damaged volumes, and extending volumes into unallocated space to the left of the volume without error.
+So, if you need any of those features, it might be worth looking around the following standalone disk management utility instead.

 When looking for the best Windows Partition Manager software, we looked at design, ease of use, management support (create, wipe, resize, merge, split, extend, copy or clone partitions, etc.), format partition support, migrate OS to SSD/HDD, rebuild MBR, defragment on MBR & GPT disks, and whether it has the ability to convert dynamic disk.
 While not everyone needs all of these features, we felt like this was a good guide to help us as we examined the market.

 Enter, EaseUS Partition Master Pro – the professional partition manager full of features from EaseUS.
-I have been using this tool for quite some time and while it does have all the features that the native Windows Disk Management tool comes with, it also comes with the features that are mentioned above.
-Here’s a detailed run down of what the tool has to offer and we will look at these features one by one.
+I have been using this tool for quite some time, and while it does have all the features that the native Windows Disk Management tool comes with, it also comes with the features mentioned above.

 User interface & experience

-As you can see in the image above, the first screen that you see as soon as you open the program is quite self-explanatory.
+As you can see in the image below, the first screen you see as soon as you open the program is relatively self-explanatory.

 Only relevant tasks are enabled when a partition is selected.
-This takes much of the guess work out of deciding what you need to do to complete a task.
-Since the software is installed onto your hard drive, you work within the familiar Windows environment without the need to boot from a Live CD.
+This takes much of the guesswork out of deciding what you need to do to complete a task.
+In addition, since the software is installed onto your hard drive, you work within the familiar Windows environment without the need to boot from a Live CD.